Learn

 Get started free

-What’s important to note is that when evaluating the different offers, you choose the school that is the best fit for you holistically, not just where you are receiving the most money.
+What’s important to note is that when evaluating the different offers, you should choose the school that is the best fit for you holistically, not just where you are receiving the most money.

 Let’s break down the different offers you can receive from college programs as you narrow your list.